 If you’re feeling nervous about Coronavirus 2019 (COVID-2019), you’re not alone.

 COVID-19 symptoms — including fever, cough and shortness of breath — are commonly associated with other conditions like a cold, COPD and the flu, but naturally people are feeling anxious if symptoms develop.
+Plus, additional symptoms that the CDC recently added to the list include chills, repeated shaking with chills, muscle pain, headache, sore throat and new loss of taste or smell.
 The good news is that more than 80 percent of people that were diagnosed with COVID-19 experienced only mild symptoms.
 However, because they were not feeling very sick that also means they could have transmitted the virus without even knowing they had it.

 While your first reaction may be to call your doctor to see if you can get tested for the virus, the truth of the matter is that many will not receive one right now.
 Why, do you ask?